 Learning-based robot systems that connect perception, representation, and reasoning with decision-making and interaction in dynamic environments.

-I am actively recruiting PhD and MPhil students, research assistants, and interns to join my lab at HKUST(GZ).
+I am actively recruiting PhD and MPhil students, research assistants, and interns to join the EmSAIL Group at HKUST(GZ).
 My research focuses on VLA, Imitation learning, Reinforcement learning, SLAM, 3D/4D scene representation, and Scene understanding.

 Students are encouraged to contact me with their CV and research interests.